awsdocs/aws-iot-docs/developerguide/iot-plant-step2.md

 1. If an **Introducing AWS IoT Device Management** dialog box is displayed, choose **Show me later**, or press **Esc**\.

 1. In the service navigation pane, with **Manage** expanded, choose **Things**\.
-![\[Choose Things in the Manage section
-                of the AWS IoT console .\]](http://alpha-docs-aws.amazon.com/iot/latest/developerguide/images/console-manage-things.png)
+![\[Choose Things in the Manage section of the AWS IoT console .\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/console-manage-things.png)

 1. If a **You don’t have any things yet** dialog box is displayed, choose **Register a thing**\.
 Otherwise, choose **Create**\.

 1. On the **Creating AWS IoT things** page, for **Register a single AWS IoT thing**, choose **Create a single thing**\.
-![\[Choose Create a single thing on the Creating
-                  AWS IoT things page.\]](http://alpha-docs-aws.amazon.com/iot/latest/developerguide/images/console-create-a-single-thing.png)
+![\[Choose Create a single thing on the Creating AWS IoT things page.\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/console-create-a-single-thing.png)

-1. On the **Add your device to the thing registry** page, provide a **Name** that represents your Raspberry Pi \(or your development computer as a device simulator\), for example, *MyRPi*\.
+1. On the **Add your device to the device registry** page, provide a **Name** that represents your Raspberry Pi \(or your development computer as a device simulator\), for example, *MyRPi*\.
 **Note**
 If you choose to use a different name, be sure to substitute it throughout this sample\.

 1. Leave the rest of this page unchanged, and then choose **Next**\.

 1. On the **Add a certificate for your thing** page, choose **Create certificate**\.
-![\[Choose Create certificate on the Add a
-                  certificate for your thing page.\]](http://alpha-docs-aws.amazon.com/iot/latest/developerguide/images/console-create-certificate.png)
+![\[Choose Create certificate on the Add a certificate for your thing page.\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/console-create-certificate.png)

 1. For **A certificate for this thing**, choose **Download**\.
 Then follow your web browser’s onscreen directions to save the file ending in `certificate.pem.crt.txt` to your local development computer\.
 **Note**